Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 \section{Introduction}

-The generalized Nash equilibrium problem (GNEP) is a class of games that determines strategies for a group of players so that each player's benefit cannot be improved for the given strategy by other players.
+The generalized Nash equilibrium problem (GNEP) is a class of games that determines strategies for a group of players so that each player's benefit cannot be improved for the given strategy of other players.
 Suppose there are $N$ players, and the $i$th player's strategy is represented by the $n_i$-dimensional real vector $x_i\coloneqq (x_{i,1},\ldots, x_{i,n_i}) \in \re^{n_i}$.
-The tuple denotes the set of all player's strategies, with the total dimension
+The tuple $x \coloneqq (x_1,\ldots,x_N)$ denotes the set of all players' strategies, with the total dimension $n \coloneqq n_1+ \cdots + n_N .$ When the $i$th player's strategy $x_i$ is focused, for convenience, we also write